jacobcook1995/QMEECourseWork/Week2/readme.txt

-timeitme.py: A script to test time consumption of basic operations LV2.py: Does the same as LV1.py but now takes user input for r, a, z, e run_LV.sh: python script to run LV python scripts
+timeitme.py: A script to test time consumption of basic operations LV2.py: Does the same as LV1.py but now takes user input for r, a, z, e run_LV.sh: python script to run LV python scripts LV3.py: Python script for a discrete time version of the LV model LV4.py: Python script for dicrete time model with fluctuations